Cloud-CV/EvalAI/docs/source/host_challenge.md

 - `remote_evaluation : True`

+Refer to the [following documentation](https://evalai.readthedocs.io/en/latest/configuration.html) for details on challenge configuration.

 ### Step 3: Edit remote evaluation script

 Next step is to edit the challenge evaluation script that decides what metrics the submissions are going to be evaluated on for different phases.